Band spectrum singularities for Schr\"odinger operators

 where we have used the fact that $T\Psi_z \in \cE_i$, and is therefore orthogonal to $\Psi_z$.
 Taking the limit of both sides of \eqref{eq:zlimit} as $z \rightarrow 0$, we obtain

 This is not possible: by \eqref{eq:evectors}, the left-hand side depends on $x_3$, while the right-hand side depends only on $x_1,x_2$.
-We conclude that $H_z$ has a double and a triple $L^2_K$-eigenvalue for all $z\in \RR$ away from a discrete set, and the corresponding eigenprojector is analytic on some open set $U$.
+We conclude that $H_z$ has a double and a triple $L^2_K$-eigenvalue for all $z\in \mathbb{R}$ away from a discrete set $D_1$, and the corresponding eigenprojector is analytic on $\mathbb{R}$.